KaNoOoKAh/somatic-awareness-lab.md/12-investigative_field_observations/grounded_worm_9.1.26.md

 * Edit(09.20.2026)-I want to retract the padded area going away statement.
 I felt that padded area until (09.20.2026) now.
 I could feel it when doing different activities.

-* But immediately after the initial identification and acknowledgment and when the feeling subsided.
+* But immediately after the initial observation was made and after the feeling subsided.
 I could feel the area when doing a certain motion

 *  When I wasn’t actively applying inward/outward energy/force to the back area.
 I want to say I couldn’t feel it.